Skip to main content

 • Diversify Thoughtfully: While bond funds are safer, they may be combined with moderate equity exposure within a policy to balance risk and reward.
 Most insurers offer customisable fund allocation options.

-• Periodic Review: Review your fund's performance and your overall financial goals on a regular basis to ensure alignment.
+• Periodic Review: Review your fund's performance and your overall financial goals regularly to ensure alignment.
 This allows you to make necessary adjustments and stay aligned with your objectives.

 • Use Switch Options Judiciously: ULIPs allow policyholders to change their investment funds based on changing financial goals or market expectations.
 If you anticipate changes in interest rates or market conditions, strategic switching can help maximise returns or preserve capital.